 The Joint Commission

-Rush University Medical Center is accredited by the Joint Commission, most recently in November of 2009.
+Rush University Medical Center is accredited by the Joint Commission, most recently in September of 2012.
 Rush's behavioral health program and Rush's pathology and clinical laboratories are also Joint Commission accredited.
 Rush's stroke program is certified as a primary stroke center by the Joint Commission and the Heart Failure, Transplant and Medical Circulatory Support Program is certified as a Ventricular Assist Device (VAD) Destination Therapy program by the Joint Commission. .

 The Association for the Accreditation of Human Research Protection Programs